saurabhghewari/sampleApp-ec2/README.md

     Run the commands in this procedure as root.

-1. Configure the New Relic apt repository.
+- Configure the New Relic apt repository.

   - "echo 'deb http://apt.newrelic.com/debian/ newrelic non-free' | sudo tee /etc/apt/sources.list.d/newrelic.list"

 	This command adds deb http://apt.newrelic.com/debian/ newrelic non-free to /etc/apt/sources.list.d/newrelic.list.
 It creates the file if it does not exist.
 	This step is only required once per system.

-2. Trust the New Relic GPG key.

--